-Ideally, we would only contact the "Persuadables," and prioritize within this group using our risk models.
+Ideally, we would only contact the 'Persuadables,' and prioritize within this group using our risk models.
 The most effective approach to do so is to:

-- 1. Estimate for each member the risk (or more formally, the expected value) of non-adherence if not contacted; - 2.
-Estimate the probability of change in adherence if contacted for each member; - 3.
-Select the members to call based on maximum projected change in expected value of non-adherence caused by calling them.
+- 1. Estimate for each patient the risk (or more formally, the expected value) of non-adherence if not contacted; - 2.
+Estimate the probability of change in adherence if contacted for each patient; - 3.
+Select the patients to call based upon maximum projected change in expected value of non-adherence caused by calling them.